What Are Problems with Traditional Record Keeping

-Tracking employees document and records is one of the most important documentation tasks aviation service providers have.
-This is especially true in the case of pilots, where poor record keeping can result in regulatory fines.
+Tracking employees' documents and records is one of the most important documentation tasks aviation service providers have.
+This is especially true in the case of pilots, where poor record-keeping can result in regulatory fines.

 Most aviation service providers manage their record keeping manually, such as in:

 Managing record-keeping in this way is often a major headache because of how complicated it can become.
 The main concerns are:

 - Needed record-keeping tasks are not completed on time;

 - Missing important records; and